hosam-hubspire/react-native-upload/README.md

 # react-native-chunk-upload

-A generalized React Native package for chunked file uploads with progress tracking.
-This package handles multipart uploads for large files, supports concurrent uploads, and provides detailed progress callbacks.
+A generalized React Native package for file uploads with automatic chunking.
+This package automatically switches between chunked multipart uploads (for large files) and simple uploads (for smaller files) based on file size, supports concurrent uploads, and provides detailed progress callbacks.

 ## Features

+- ✅ **Automatic upload method selection** - Automatically uses chunked upload for large files and simple upload for smaller files
 - ✅ Chunked uploads for large files (configurable chunk size, up to 4GB)
+- ✅ Simple uploads for smaller files (with progress tracking)
 - ✅ Concurrent file and chunk uploads
 - ✅ Real-time progress tracking per file and overall progress
 - ✅ Support for photos and videos
 - ✅ Automatic video thumbnail generation using `expo-video-thumbnails`
 - ✅ Thumbnail upload support for videos
-- ✅ Simple single-file upload option (with progress tracking)
-- ✅ Multiple file uploads (both chunked and simple)
+- ✅ Always accepts an array of files (even for single file uploads)
 - ✅ TypeScript support with full type definitions
 - ✅ Expo compatible
 - ✅ Error handling with detailed failure reasons